thehonorguard/mkdocs/docs/rulebook.md

 When respawning or getting resupplied, don't get more items than your original loadout had.

-### 4.x Continue To Obey Regulations
+### 4.9 Continue To Obey Regulations

-<p style="color:red;">Obey the community standards that are clearly outlined in our Unit Regulations.
-These regulations do not "go away" simply because an admin is not watching you.</p>
+Obey the community standards that are clearly outlined in our Unit Regulations.
+These regulations do not "go away" simply because an admin is not watching you.